ChijiokeOrabueze/Lekki_Property_API/README.md

 # STARTING THE APPLICATION

-To start the application simply run ```docker-compose rup``` on a terminal at the root directory fo this project.
+To start the application simply run ```docker-compose up``` on a terminal at the root directory fo this project.
 This will start the application on "http://localhost:3000".
+Proceed to make requests with "/api/v1" attached to the base url e.g "http://localhost:3000/api/v1/properties"